CMU-Perceptual-Computing-Lab/MonocularTotalCapture/README.md

 bash run_pipeline.sh example_speech -f
 ```

-# Citation
+# License and Citation
+This code can only be used for **non-commercial research purposes**.
 If you use this code in your research, please cite the following papers.
 ```
 @inproceedings{xiang2019monocular,
   title={Monocular total capture: Posing face, body, and hands in the wild},